lupyanlab/jsPsych-Tasks/README.md

 ## Server

 There is only a single server for all tasks.
-There should be no need to restart a server after any code changes because the latest `task.py` is always used.
+There should be no need to restart a server after any code changes because the latest `task.py` is always loaded dynamically.
 Logging for the server is found under `/logs`.

 - Checking Server Status
   ```sh